dalek-cryptography/bulletproofs/docs/notes.md

 Combining inner products
 ------------------------

-We combine the terms in the last statement into a single inner product, using the same technique as in the single-value range proof.
+We combine the terms in the preceding statement into a single inner product, using the same technique as in the single-value range proof.
 We will not reproduce the math here since it is the same as in the [combining inner products](index.html#combining-inner-products) step of the single-value proof.
 Here is the end result:

 \\[
 \begin{aligned}